henrikfroehling/polyglot/docs/Documentation.md

 #### Optional Prerequisites

-- Qt 6 Version >= 6.0.2 (required for the polyglot-sandbox project)
+- Qt 5 (required for the polyglot-sandbox project)

 #### How to build the library from command line